When a Woman is Determined, None Can Stop Her. Delhi Lady Vidhi Did It!

 Married to Saurabh Ohri, Vidhi is also a freelance communications specialist and content creator.
 A second generation Kashmiri Pandit, she was born and brought up in New Delhi.
 Her parents and grandparents are Kashmiri migrants.

 Vidhi has undertaken group biking ventures with fellow women bikers.
-She will be heading the India Chapter for Women International Motorcycling Association (WIMA), which is a global group.
+She headed the India Chapter for Women International Motorcycling Association (WIMA), which is a global group for few months.
 This motorcycle club was established by Louise Scherbyn in 1950 in the United States.
-Interested to be part of WIMA India women team?
-Mail Vidhi at firstname.lastname@example.org.
 More power to this brave lady!